Piorys/Test-automation-guidelines/Test Automation Development Guidelines.md

 - Data Objects can be used only on level on step definitions
 - Step definitions can interact with Page/Component Objects

 ## Coding standards

 ### Variables
-- Variable names need to be meaningfull
+- Variable names need to be meaningfull and descriptive
-examples:

 ```
 String successMessage; - GOOD
 String sm; - BAD